ham-radio-software/D-Rats/README.md

 libs installed):

 Debian packages needed for running or development.

+Below if you are not in a locale that is english, you will need the aspell- variant dictionary for your locale.
+Developers may need apell- variant dictionaries for all locales that D-rats has message files for.

 The python2 packages are only needed for running the stable python2 version of d-rats.

+Anti-x 19 Can run the older d-rats using Python 2, and the newer D-rats using Python 3

 aspell aspell-en bandit(future) gedit python2 python3 pylint pylint3 glade
 python-gobject python-gtk2 python3-gi python-glade2 python-serial
 python3-serial python-libxml2 python-libxslt1 python3-lxml python-simplejson
-python-feedparser python-flask python-gevent python3-gevent python-socketio python3-greenlet python-ipykernel python-gi-cairo python-geopy python-pil
+python-feedparser python-flask python-gevent python3-gevent python-socketio python3-greenlet python-ipykernel python-gi-cairo python-geopy python-pil python3-simplejson python3-feedparser python3-flask python3-ipykernel
+python3-gi-cairo python3-geopy python3-pil shellcheck

+Anti-x 22 Can not run the older D-rats on Python2.

+aspell aspell-en bandit(future) gedit python3 pylint pylint3 glade
+python3-gi python3-serial python3-lxml python3-simplejson
+python3-feedparser python3-flask python3-gevent python3-greenlet
+python3-ipykernel python3-gi-cairo python3-geopy python3-pil
+python3-pip shellcheck

 For msys2, the script msys2_packages.sh will hopefully install all the needed packages.
 The "dev" parameter is passed to install extra images